 It is also quite problematic to separate the rest of circulatory diseases from IHD and stroke, as it is known, that many Eastern countries code a large part of IHD or stroke as „atherosclerosis“.

+As mentioned in the previous comment, it is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries and time periods.
+We’ve added the following paragraph to the limitaitons section,

+Second, in the Soviet era ill-defined cardiovascular diseases were often classified as 'atherosclerotic cardiosclerosis', which was a subset of ischaemic heart diseases \citep{jasilionis2011} or stroke (need some ref here - Marketa?
+Mesle?).
+Different countries abandoned this practice at different rates, which has the effect of misclassifying deaths between the IHD, stroke and 'other circulatory disease' categories used in the present study.
+While some degree of misclassification within circulatory disease has been corrected by the \citet{HcO} team \citep{Pechholdova2017}, caution should be used in interpreting differences between these causes of death [anyone write about this for other FSU?
+Timonin?
+Grigoriev?] \citep{jasilionis2011}.
+It is likely that this is less of a problem in Central European countries, which had already abandoned the Soviet coding practice by 1994, which is the start of our cause of death time series [haven't read this study--is this what they argue?] \citep{zatonski1998ecological}. \\

-As mentioned in the previous comment, it is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries.
-This means that our estimates of IHD and strokes are potentially a lower bound of mortality amenable to alcohol consumption.
-Which helps to our aim of not overestimating or overinterpreting the results related to these categories.
-We, however mention this now in the limitations section.
-In addition, the three (IHD, stroke and the rest of cardiovascular) are subcategories of the broader category “amenable to alcohol consumption” described in Table 1.
-Which we explicitly describe as “…conditions amenable to alcohol consumption, pertains to conditions that are not wholly attributable to alcohol consumption, but that have been linked with alcohol consumption patterns.”
-In the cause-of-death classification section.
-In figures 5 and 6 in the paper, can be seen that in most age-groups the three causes of death (IHD, stroke and other cardiovascular) contribute in the same direction in almost every age group, so that they can be interpreted in the same direction.
-More problematic would be if they diverged in the contributions to changes in lifespan variation.
+In addition, the three (IHD, stroke and the rest of cardiovascular) are subcategories of the broader category “amenable to alcohol consumption” which we explicitly describe as “…conditions amenable to alcohol consumption, pertains to conditions that are not wholly attributable to alcohol consumption, but that have been linked with alcohol consumption patterns.” in the cause-of-death classification section.
+In figures 5 and 6 in the paper, the three causes of death (IHD, stroke and other cardiovascular) contribute in the same direction in almost every age group.
+Others have argued that the sharp decline in IHD in combination with the increase in stroke and other circulatory disease at older ages seen in the Baltic countries over the post-2000 period is owing precisely to these changing coding practices.
+Therefore in addition to the warning in the limitations section, we additionally highlight this problem when describing the decomposition results,

+The opposing contributions from IHD and other circulatory disease categories in the Baltic countries might be an indication of improving diagnostic practices in the countries rather than real differences (Jasilionis 2011).

 In the decomposition analyses (by age), it is likely that positive contributions of the elderly to the mortality compression can be linked to poor data quality in the ex-USSR and Bulgaria in the 1960s (underestimation of old-age mortality leading to artificial worsening afterwards).
 This should be mentioned in the discussion/limitations.